seycileli/Reusable-React-Components/Section/section.md

 Sections will contain Hero Section, About Section and Service Section.
+Very practical for landing pages.